alyssariah/PSD-to-HTML/ReadME.md

 # Converting PSD files to HTML

 How do you get from a Photoshop Document(.psd) to a completed HTML file?
 It is common for many web designers to create their designs in Photoshop first and then convert it to HTML later.
-This helps becasue as a designer they have more freedom on photoshop to foster their creativity and then it is easier to code with a clear graphical reperesentaion.
+As a designer, they have more freedom on Photoshop to create.
+It is also helpful for developers to have graphical reperesentaion and a direction while coding.
 Photoshop can also create images with special effects, whcih can later be transported into the HTML.
-HTML is an acronym for Hyper Text Markup Language.
-It is best practice to use the most recent version of HTML, which is HTML5.
-There are automated tools available to convert a PSD to HTML or for one to self-code the design into HTML.
+HTML is an acronym for Hyper Text Markup Language, and it is best practice to use the most recent version of HTML, which is HTML5.
+There are two options to create a PSD file into a website.
+The first is using automated tools for conversion.
+The second is deciding to hand-code it.
+This repository is about the second option through hand coding.

 ## Setting up

 It is important to slice the psd file to export layers as needed to make your HTML file.
-Create your main folder to hold all your files include your css folder to hold all your css files and an images folder to hold all your images.
+Create your main folder to hold all your files including your css folder and your images folder.
 For the css files, it is a good idea to use a reset css file such as Eric Meyer's Rest CSS: https://cssreset.com/scripts/eric-meyer-reset-css/.
 This is important to reset all HTML elements to a consistent baseline since most browsers have their own default css settings.

 ## Best practices of PSD to HTML conversion